gcallah/SoftwareEngineering/md/chap1.md

 ![FAQ](../images/chap/1.1_faq.png)

-Software engineering is a discipline that runs from the very start of the creation of the software to beyond its competition and into the maintenance of the software.
+Software engineering is a discipline that runs from the very start of the creation of the software to beyond its completion and into the maintenance of the software.
 There are two important concepts to keep in mind about what is the core of software engineering: